Circumference Calculator

 Understanding Results:

-• The calculator provides results rounded to 6 decimal places for accuracy in most practical applications.
+• The calculator provides results rounded to 6 decimal places for accuracy in most practical applications while maintaining mathematical precision.

-• Results are displayed with clear labeling to distinguish between input values and calculated circumference.
+• Results are displayed with clear labeling to distinguish between input values and calculated circumference, including additional area calculation.

-• The calculator uses the precise value of π in calculations, ensuring mathematical accuracy.
+• The calculator uses the precise value of π in calculations, ensuring mathematical accuracy for professional and academic use.

 Practical Usage Examples